Welcome to National Public Health Week!

 The NPHW is a great event that unites people around the work on critical issues.
 Moreover, it aims to focus the collective energy on the singular goal of helping people live longer, happier, and healthier lives.

 APHA has served as the organizer of NPHW for over 20 years.
 Each and every year, there is a national campaign developed by APHA whose goal is to educate the public, policymakers, and practitioners about problems related to each year’s theme.

-This year, the National Public Health Week is April 1-7 and will be organized around the 2019 theme: “Creating the Healthiest Nation: For science.
-For action.
-For health.”
+This year, the National Public Health Week is scheduled between the 5th and 11th of April and will be organized around the 2021 theme: “Building Bridges to Better Health”